-An alternative consistency check comes from estimates based on mother fixed effects for the matched sample, which are presented in Appendix Table D2.
+An alternative consistency check comes from estimates based on mother fixed effects for the matched sample, which are presented in Appendix 4 Table 27.
 We present fixed effects estimates in each case also controlling for mother's age and birth order fixed effects which vary around the reform date.
 Identification is driven by changes in birth outcomes between siblings born before and after their mothers began participating in Chile Crece Contigo, compared with similar timed siblings occurring to never-participating mothers.
 Once again, we observe that the effect of ChCC participation is large and statistically significant.
 In this case we do observe an impact on the size of the baby at birth, and the impacts on all other variables remain largely consistent with those estimated from municipal-level DD models.
-One exception is an unexpected positive coefficient on the LBW indicator, however when controlling for municipal and time fixed effects in Appendix Table D3 this impact is not distinguishable from zero.
+One exception is an unexpected positive coefficient on the LBW indicator, however when controlling for municipal and time fixed effects in Appendix 4 Table 28 this impact is not distinguishable from zero.
 The effect sizes observed for birth weight and gestational weeks are considerable.
-We estimate an effect of 19 grams in mother FE models, equivalent to approximately 0.5% of the mean birth weight in Chile over the time period examined, and similar to the reported effects of large successful programs world wide.
-For example, recent evidence suggests that participation in the Food Stamp Program in the United States, one of the largest and most costly social security programs, increases birth weight by approximately 20 grams (Almond, Hoynes and Schanzenbach, 2011).
-Similarly, participation in the supplementary nutrition program for Women, Infants and Children is estimated to increase birth weight by around 17-30 grams (Hoynes, Page and Stevens, 2011; Rossin-Slater, 2013).
-Full discussion related to the mother FE models and results, as well as data match rates is provided in Appendix D.
+We estimate an effect of 19 g in mother FE models, equivalent to approximately 0.5% of the mean birth weight in Chile over the time period examined, and similar to the reported effects of large successful programs worldwide.
+For example, recent evidence suggests that participation in the Food Stamp Program in the USA, one of the largest and most costly social security programs, increases birth weight by approximately 20 g (Almond et al. 2011).
+Similarly, participation in the supplementary nutrition program for Women, Infants and Children is estimated to increase birth weight by around 17-30 g (Hoynes et al. 2011; Rossin-Slater 2013).
+Full discussion related to the mother FE models and results, as well as data match rates is provided in Appendix 4.

-5.1.2 Program Targeting and Equity
+5.1.2 Program targeting and equity

 While ChCC is universally accessible for any mother or family participating in the public health system, the degree of benefits associated with the program is means tested, and targeted more heavily to families identified as the most vulnerable.
 In Table 5 we estimate the impact of ChCC usage among targeted and untargeted groups.
 In particular, we present estimates considering families from different quintiles of the national "social protection score" which is used for targeting program benefits.
-In Panel A we examine the impact of ChCC use among the 20% most vulnerable of the population, which are both the targeted group, and the group most likely to receive the most intensive set of program inputs, in panel B we focus on the 40% most vulnerable (in early years, the targeted group), and in panel D we examine the impact of ChCC usage in the non-targeted group (those with a Social Protection Score in the top 40%, or those without a Social Protection Score).20 In these models we consistently use identical weighting and specifications as in Table 3, however subset only to particular population groups.21
+In Panel A we examine the impact of ChCC use among the 20% most vulnerable of the population, which are both the targeted group, and the group most likely to receive the most intensive set of program inputs, in panel B we focus on the 40% most vulnerable (in early years, the targeted group was the 40% most vulnerable), in panel C we focus on the 60% must vulnerable (the full target group), and in panel D we examine the impact of ChCC usage in the non-targeted group (those with a Social Protection Score in the top 40%, or those without a Social Protection Score).
+In these models we consistently use identical weighting and specifications as in Table 3, however subset only to particular population groups.
+21